Chart Color Schemes

 Dean Park is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Dean Park's population is estimated at around 3,237 as of November 2025.
-This reflects an increase of 57 people (1.8%) since the 2021 Census, which reported a population of 3,180 people.
-The change is inferred from the resident population of 3,199 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional eight validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,143 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 55% of overall population gains during recent periods.
+The population of the suburb of Dean Park is estimated to be around 3,237 as of February 2026.
+This reflects an increase of 57 people from the 2021 Census figure of 3,180.
+The increase was inferred from AreaSearch's estimation of the resident population at 3,199 in June 2024 and the validation of eight new addresses since the Census date.
+This results in a population density ratio of 2,143 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 55% of overall population gains during recent periods, primarily driving population growth for the suburb.

 Frequently Asked Questions - Population